ethangraham2001/ba5-summaries/markdown/com301-final.md

 However, we notice right away that if `IV` is incorrect, than nothing can be recovered.
 This is very susceptible to tampering.

+Moreover, if we don't change `IV` between successive messages, then the first block will $C_0$ will be the same in those blocks.
+Thus if encrypting the same message twice will have the same output *(remember, `k` is fixed!)*.
+This is a common vulnerability.

 #### Mode of Operation 3: Counter Mode

 The insight is to use an increasing nonce to add randomness without introducing